 Naturally, airfare is an expensive portion of this plan.
 Save up airline miles or credit card rewards and then the cost is not nearly as daunting.
 Even without those, there are certain flights that aren’t much more than flying stateside.
 Melissa and I saved our credit card rewards up for a year and barely paid anything for our airfare.

 Of course, your trip doesn’t need to be two weeks.
 Tokyo Disney Resort is worth visiting on its own and there’s a case to be made that spending a week there and supplementing it with time in Tokyo would be significantly cheaper and still a great vacation.
 The thought of going to Japan without visiting Kyoto is sad but it would keep the cost down some.
+If you keep the trip to just Tokyo Disney Resort with a weekend in Tokyo then the cost would be just above $2,000 before adding in transportation.

 I hope all of these rambled words have helped convince someone that a trip to Japan and Tokyo Disney Resort is far more practical than they imagined.
 Living on the west coast, a trip to Japan is almost as cheap as going to Disney World.
 In fact, if the amount of days was equal we probably would pay less.